A Parent’s Guide to Using IDL Literacy at Home

 - Your child’s preferred background and text colours will have been chosen using the ‘Colours’ icon, with the help of their teacher.
 This area will probably be locked, as your child won’t need to choose their screen/text colours each time they use the programme

-- If you’re using an iPad or Android device, go to your preferred web browser (Chrome for android or Safari for iPad )
+- If you’re using an iPad or Android device, go to the App Store or Play Store and download the IDL2 Mobile app.

 - Please note that IDL2 requires a device with a minimum 2gb of RAM.